top of page

 • Writers report to the section editor they are working with in a given week.
 Section editors report to the managing editor.

-• Photographers and graphic designers report to the photo editor, who reports to the managing editor.
+• Photographers and artists report to the Photo Editor and Digital Art Editor, respectively, who report to the Visual Manager.

-• Regardless of your position, the Collegian’s advisor and journalistic consultant Len Reed are available to provide support or advising.
-Our advisor is first call for anyone struggling with a personal matter affecting their performance at the Collegian; Len is available 24/7 on all matters journalistic.
+• Regardless of your position, the Collegian’s advisor and journalistic consultant Natalie Pate are available to provide support or advising.
+Our advisor is first call for anyone struggling with a personal matter affecting their performance at the Collegian; Natalie is available 24/7 on all matters journalistic.

 bottom of page